 The research supporting the health benefits of consuming fermented foods is plentiful.
 Kombucha, kefir, sauerkraut, and ginger bugs are all fun and healthy home projects that kids can enjoy making and tasting.
 Take a class in your community, research reputable online resources, or ask family and friends to teach you so you can learn these skills if you don't know them already.
 (Even adults can learn new life skills!)

 Everyone should know the basics of sewing.
 Many retail items are a full 50% off just because they are missing a button!
-All kids should know how to thread a needle, sew on a button, mend a sock, and use a sewing machine.
+All kids should know how to thread a needle, sew on a button, fix a hole in a sock, and use a sewing machine.
 Knowing how to hem pants and shirts can save time and money and allow them to enjoy their new threads almost immediately!
 Learning these skills may open a window of opportunity for children who take a special interest in it—the next thing you know, they’ll be making their own Halloween costumes!
 Knowing this sustainable life skill also wards off the pesky question, “Where does all the used clothing go?”

 Next time you are assembling or repairing any type of furniture, get the kids involved.
 Call the tools by their proper names and model how to use them.
 Verbally explain what you are doing and why.
 As they grow, provide them with building materials and tools and give them the task of building something, complete with hammering, sawing, sanding, and painting.
 These practical and sustainable life skills will enable them to restore and repair older furniture and perform home projects, reducing consumption and landfill, and enabling them to enjoy favourite pieces for a much longer time.

 Yes, it’s a life skill!
-In a materialistic, economically unstable world, a very important sustainable life skill to teach kids is how to live creatively and comfortably on less money.
+In a materialistic, economically unstable world, a very important sustainable life skill to teach kids is how to live creatively and comfortably with fewer things on less money.
 Model for your children how to value what you have and take care of your items to ensure they last.
 Focus on purchasing quality over quantity.
 Purchase used when appropriate, fix things yourself, live within your means, budget and practice sustainable energy and environment conservation through recycling, composting, using a clothes line, heat and electricity conservation, carpooling, or biking on short errands.

 Housekeeping & Chores

-Kids need to understand how to clean up and care for things themselves.
+Even little kids need to understand how to clean up and care for things themselves.
 Knowing these life skills will set them up for success in their future home environments.
 Children are often capable of more than we give them credit for and should be allowed to learn through their mistakes.